NOTABLE PROJECTS

 In addition to Fleet Engineering services, Seaforce provide ship management support to the ABF for the Cape Class Patrol Boats, Ocean Shield and Thiyak.

-ABFC OCEAN SHIELD MOBILISATION
+ABFC OCEAN SHIELD MOBILISATION AUSTRALIAN BORDER FORCE

 June 2014 - February 2016